bburns/neomem/README.md

 ## Running

-In one terminal, start all the data services -
+In one terminal, start the data services -

     just data